codeandwhisky/ZenUI/PROJECT_PLAN.md

 4. **Component Development**: Begin Phase 1 component development
 5. **Documentation**: Create comprehensive getting started guides

 The success of this project depends on consistent execution, community engagement, and maintaining focus on developer needs.
-With proper execution of this plan, ZenUI can establish itself as a premier React Native UI library and build a sustainable business around the open-source ecosystem.
+With proper execution of this plan, ZenXUI can establish itself as a premier React Native UI library and build a sustainable business around the open-source ecosystem.

 ---